Theanine reduces anxiety and improves sleep

 Do your own research, experiment with caution

 As with all supplements and medications for ADHD, do your research.
-Even with the standard ADHD medications, like Ritalin and dexamfetamine, medical science cannot yet determine which drug will work best for you and at what dosage.
+Even with the standard ADHD medications, medical science cannot yet determine which drug will work best for you and at what dosage.
 So as always, experiment with caution, try small doses to start and monitor the effects over a period of time.
 If you are on other medications or have any doubts at all, talk over theanine with your doctor, because I am certainly not a doctor myself.
 Theanine appears to be extremely non-toxic.

 Theanine protects against my anxiety